senchalabs/docs-i18n/guides/class_system/README.md

         }
     });

-Bare in mind that the update and apply methods get called on component instantiation too, so in the following example, we would get 2 alerts:
+Remember that the update and apply methods get called on component instantiation too, such that in the following example we would get two alerts:

     // creating this will cause the name config to update, therefor causing the alert var bob = Ext.create('Human', {